-MGI has mortgaged its property consisting of real assets and chattel, with a total carrying value of P4.59 billion as of December 31, 2020, as collateral in favor of RCBC (the Lender), in relation to its two (2) loan facilities (see Note 17).
+MGI has mortgaged its property classified under property, plant and equipment consisting of real assets and chattel, with a total carrying value of $\mathbb{P}4.59$ billion as of December 31, 2020, as collateral in favor of RCBC (the Lender), in relation to its two (2) loan facilities (see Note 17).
 The breakdown of the above value is as follows:

-- Real Assets (consisting of land, buildings, land improvements, machinery and equipment) P4.47 billion; and - Chattel (consisting mainly of other machinery and equipment, inventory, furniture and fixtures) ₽126.16 million.
+- Real Assets (consisting of land, buildings, land improvements, machinery and equipment) #4.47 billion; and - Chattel (consisting mainly of other machinery and equipment, inventory, furniture and fixtures) ₽126.16 million.